 A recent article by NPR interviewed a psychologist who explained that one of the reasons we feel so mentally exhausted is the unnatural environment that is created during video conferencing.
-Video conferencing doesn’t follow the social norms of in-person conversations because of the amount of prolonged eye contact and the closeness of the camera to our faces.
+Remote video conferencing doesn’t follow the social norms of in-person conversations because of the amount of prolonged eye contact and the closeness of the camera to our faces.
 When we are that close or making that much eye contact in person, it usually is during an intimate or confrontational situation.

 Additionally, video conferences give us the option to watch ourselves and to focus on how we look while speaking.
 We feel like we are on a stage and under pressure to perform.
 We experience the stress associated with feeling all eyes on us while seeing how we look with all eyes on us.